PostEverywhere vs CoSchedule: Social Scheduler Showdown

 3. Social Media Scheduling

 CoSchedule's social scheduling works but feels like an add-on to the marketing calendar rather than the centrepiece.
-The publishing interface is functional, and you can schedule posts to multiple platforms, but the platform coverage is narrower and the experience is less polished for social-specific workflows.
-CoSchedule supports Instagram, Facebook, LinkedIn, X, and Pinterest — missing TikTok, YouTube, and Threads.
+The publishing interface is functional, and you can schedule posts to multiple platforms.
+CoSchedule now supports Facebook, Instagram, LinkedIn, TikTok, YouTube, X, and Pinterest in 2026.
+Threads support remains a notable gap if that platform is part of your strategy.

 Winner: PostEverywhere — better social scheduling experience and broader platform coverage.